ARW4/FPL_Project/README.md

 |bootstrap-static/|used to get an overview of teams and player info.|
 |fixtures/|returns all the data regarding all completed and future matches.|

+### Webscraping
+The API that returns data regarding the current league standings was not successfully giving updated data.
+Given this situation I decided to retrieve the premier league standings table through webscraping in R.
+After looking through a few options the website that gave the data in the kindest format was the bbc webiste (https://www.bbc.co.uk/sport/football/premier-league/table)

 ## R Script ®️

 ## Github actions 🎬
 In order to have the r script run automatically on a schedule I decided to use Github Actions.
 A YAML file is needed to create workflows.

 Firstly a virtual machine is started and installs R and all the packages needed for the R Script to run. specifying "runs-on: ubunto-latest" means that the virtual machine is running linux.
-Linus is the cheapest opperating system to run actions on and is more than adequate for the purpose of running the r script.
+Linus is the cheapest opperating system to run actions on and is more than adequate for the purpose of running the r script. the YAML code then also states the schedule on which the workflow will run.
+The worfklow hence runs at 5:30 am everyday.
 ````yaml
 name: schedule